2ptO/coursera-ml/Deep Learning/Course Notes.md

 ### Resources
 * [Markdown reference](https://guides.github.com/features/mastering-markdown/)
 * [Math equations in Markdown](https://en.wikibooks.org/wiki/LaTeX/Mathematics) - this came in very handy in writing down equations and math symbols while taking notes from the class.
 I found the tool [Detexify](http://detexify.kirelabs.org/classify.html) to be quite useful in finding the text for a given symbol.
 This [link](https://csrgxtu.github.io/2015/03/20/Writing-Mathematic-Fomulars-in-Markdown/) also came in handy for quick references.
+* I use Visual Studio Code to edit my markdown files.
+Support for math shortcuts from the markdown extension and builtin support was very useful to quickly refer to the symbols using \\.
 * [Machine learning is fun - Building a CNN image classifier](https://medium.com/@ageitgey/machine-learning-is-fun-part-3-deep-learning-and-convolutional-neural-networks-f40359318721)